sheaobrien25/2020_dataviscourse_homework/hw4/readme.md

 2,dza,population,pop,Algeria,Upper middle income,africa,2503218,2512195,....,42679018,43333255
 ```

-Obviously, more years and the corresponding data follow where we put the  `....`.
+We've clipped some columns where we put the  `....` for the above example.

 You can access the data through the data object, which we create in `script.js` and pass to all constructors.
 The data object looks like this: